 Wednesday, December 9, 2020

 As stewards of the Earth, we have an obligation to limit our negative impacts on the ecosystems we inhabit.
 Unfortunately, we are often unaware of how our decisions and actions affect the planet.
 In this session, hear from environmental advocates as they describe how public information tools can foster environmental stewardship, and from technologists as they share the digital products they've created to reduce ocean plastic pollution and help the public understand the effects of transportation emissions.
-Featuring lightning talks by Esri, IBM, Open AQ, and more companies and university teams.
+Featuring lightning talks by Esri, IBM, OpenAQ, Georgetown, Rutgers, and American University.

 Co-hosted by NOAA

 The systems that connect society and our natural environment pose challenges that technology may help us to solve.
 Recycling is a billion dollar industry that provides millions of jobs to American workers, yet there is great untapped potential for connecting companies and manufacturers that need access to raw and recycled materials.
 Farmers and ranchers are part of a vital infrastructure that powers America, but are often at the mercy of environmental and economic conditions out of their control.
 Connecting people to data and information is key to solving both of these challenges.
 Join this session to hear about the treasure trove of data at USDA, from AI and data expert Eric Ewing, and then hear about new products built through TOP sprints by SAP, Eco Bloc, Mapbox, and Newlight Technologies.

 On the Ground Community Reactions: Lightning Round Discussion